In this post, you’ll learn how to comfortably order low carb at Pizza Hut.

 My most recent stop was at Pizza Hut which has a location just outside my neighborhood less than a mile away.
 I admit I’ve been there during some weak moments and certainly never with the intentions of eating low carb.

-I want to change that and make Pizza Hut a place where we low carb eaters can go with a degree of confidence that they we can find something to order.
+Now as a low carb eater I’m very uncomfortable ordering there.
+I want to change that and make Pizza Hut a place where low carb eaters can go with confidence.
+Onward.

 - Low carb friendly – No.